 PHIL 192D.
-Space and Time: Plato to Einstein.
-3 units.
+Space and Time.

 PHIL 192E.
 Environmental Philosophy.
-3 units.

 PHIL 192I.
 Infinity.
-3 units.

 PHIL 192M.
 Seminar on Meaning and Reference.
-3 units.

 PHIL 192N.
-Seminar: Naturalism 3 units.
+Seminar: Naturalism.

 PHIL 195.
 Philosophy Internship.
 Supervised work experience in an approved office or organization where significant philosophical issues are raised.
 The student must write regular reports on these issues.
 Supervision is provided by the faculty instructor and a managing official in the work situation.
 Open to majors only.
 Prerequisite: Instructor permission.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 PHIL 196.
 Experimental Offerings in Philosophy.
 Experimental offerings will be scheduled as needed.
-3 units.
+Units: 3.0.

 PHIL 199.
 Special Problems.
 Special projects calling for independent philosophical investigation under the supervision of an individual faculty member.
 Note: Requires prior approval of the faculty member under whom work is to be conducted.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.